 - Each snack must include food from two of the four food groups outlined in Canada’s Food Guide (one serving of fruit or vegetable must be served)

 Lunch programs are provided in schools for students to access midday or during the second nutrition break.
 Every day there are children who are attending school without a lunch or sometimes they forget their lunch.
 Lunch programs are available so that all children are provided with a healthy lunch to ensure that their energy level and ability to focus is maintained throughout the school day.

 - A lunch meal must include food from three of the four food groups outlined in Canada’s Food Guide (one serving of fruit or vegetable must be served; one serving of dairy must be served)

 Where Our Funds Come From

-- Ministry of Children and Youth Services 58%
+- Ministry of Children, Community and Social Services 58% 58%

 How Our Funds Are Spent

 - Salaries (please note that NO fundraising revenue or donations are used to cover any salary expenses) 17% 17%